NWAV 47 is pleased to offer a rich and varied set of workshops.

 Facilitated by the LSA Committee on the Status of Women in Linguistics

 Mentors and mentees will have lunch together.
-More information about this event will be circulated closer to the conference.
+More information about this event is available here.

 Going Viral: Shopping sociolinguistic research to the media and to the community